Learn what skills you need to get hired as a UX designer and how to get them.

 Conducting the right type of user research for the product or feature you’re designing can empower you to make a product even better.
 As you develop prototypes, you’ll conduct user testing to validate your design choices.
 Knowing how to iterate through these two user-centric phases can help make you a more effective designer.

-Agile, a set of project management practices popular in the software development world, is based on an iterative approach to building a product.
-Since many software development teams use the Agile methodology, it would make sense that UX designers could benefit from an understanding of this popular product management approach as well.
+Agile, a set of project management practices popular in software development, is based on an iterative approach to building a product.
+Since many software development teams use the Agile methodology, it would make sense that UX designers could also benefit from an understanding of this popular product management approach.

 UX and Agile have begun to overlap to the point that there’s a term for it—Agile UX design.
 While you don’t need to know every detail of project management to be a UX designer, you can enhance your resume by knowing the basics.
 Read more in our beginner’s guide to Agile development.